Wendy Kopp

-Wendy Kopp (born June 29, 1967) is the CEO and co-founder of Teach For All, a global network of independent nonprofit organizations working to develop collective leadership to ensure all children have the opportunity to fulfil their potential.
+Wendy Sue Kopp (born June 29, 1967) is the CEO and co-founder of Teach For All, a global network of independent nonprofit organizations working to expand educational opportunity in their own countries and the founder of Teach For America (TFA), a national teaching corps.

-Before launching Teach For All in 2007, Wendy founded and led Teach For America (TFA), a national teaching corps, which has proven to be an unparalleled source of long-term leadership for expanding opportunity for children in the United States – for 24 years.
-Wendy led the development of Teach For All to be responsive to the initiative of social entrepreneurs around the world who were determined to adapt this approach in their own countries.

 Background

-Wendy Kopp attended Highland Park High School in Dallas, Texas and later was an undergraduate in the School of Public and International Affairs at Princeton University.
-She received her Bachelor of Arts degree from Princeton in 1989 and was a member of Princeton's Business Today and the University Press Club.
+Wendy Kopp was born in Austin, Texas to parents who operated a small newsletter business informing visitors about attractions in Austin.
+The family later moved to San Antonio, and then to Dallas, where she attended Highland Park High School.
+She went on to study as an undergraduate at the School of Public and International Affairs at Princeton University.
+She received her Arts Baccalaureate degree from Princeton in 1989 and was a member of Princeton's Business Today the University Press Club, as well as the Foundation for Student Communication.

-Teach For All

-Wendy Kopp co-founded Teach For All in 2007, informed by insights gleaned working alongside leaders from across the globe who deeply understand their local needs, creating a network of independent organizations addressing their community’s education needs.
-Teach For All was created to support and respond to the efforts of passionate social entrepreneurs around the world who sought to adapt this model within their own countries.
-This network of independent organizations cultivates their nations’ promising future leaders and ensures their most marginalized children have the chance to fulfil their true potential.

-Teach For All has partners in more than 60 countries, working everywhere from Afghanistan and Armenia to Uzbekistan and Zimbabwe.
-In 2024, 15,000 Teach For All network teachers collectively reached 1.3 million students.

 Teach For America

-In 1989, Kopp introduced the idea for Teach For America in her 177-page senior thesis, titled "An Argument and Plan for the Creation of the Teachers Corps," written under the guidance of Marvin Bressler.
+In 1989, Kopp proposed the creation of Teach For America in her 177-page long senior thesis titled "An Argument and Plan for the Creation of the Teachers Corps" which she completed under the supervision of Marvin Bressler.
 She was convinced that many in her generation were searching for a way to assume a significant responsibility that would make a real difference in the world and that top college students would choose teaching over more lucrative opportunities if a prominent teacher corps existed.
+During her senior year, she met with large corporation executives about her proposal to which Union Carbide offered her free office space in New York City, and Mobile Oil (now ExxonMobil) gave her a grant $26,000.

 Shortly after graduating from Princeton, Kopp founded Teach For America.
 In 1990, 500 recent college graduates joined Teach For America's charter corps.

+In 1993, Kopp was awarded the Princeton Woodrow Wilson Award in which she was the first women and the youngest person to have ever received the award.
+She was listed as TIME Magazine’s 40 most promising leaders under 40 in 1994, and named TIME’s 100 Most Influential People in 2008.

+In 2002, Brett Wigdortz founded Teach First in the UK based on the same idea as Teach For America.
+In 2007, Kopp and Wigdortz founded Teach For All, a global network of independent nonprofit organizations that apply the same model as Teach For America in other countries.
+TFA includes programs in 30 countries across six continents, each based on the same grounding principles.

 In 2013, Kopp transitioned out of the role of CEO of Teach For America.

-Kopp chronicled her experiences at Teach For America in two books: One Day, All Children: The Unlikely Triumph of Teach For America and What I Learned Along the Way and A Chance To Make History: What Works and What Doesn't in Providing an Excellent Education For All.
+Kopp chronicled her experiences at Teach For America in two books, One Day, All Children: The Unlikely Triumph of Teach For America and What I Learned Along the Way and A Chance To Make History: What Works and What Doesn't in Providing an Excellent Education For All.

+In 2022, Kopp was chosen as the Baccalaureate Speaker for the Princeton Class of 2022 Baccalaureate Ceremony by the Committee on Honorary Degrees and the Board of Trustees.